DSA Global Summit 2025

 Detlef Fuehrer

-Senior Manager, Spectrum Management and Regulatory Affairs, EMEA in the CTO Office
+Director Spectrum Management and Regulatory Affairs, EMEA

 Matt MacPherson is Cisco’s Wireless CTO.
 Matt’s group has world-wide responsibility for Cisco’s Wireless thought leadership through analyzing technology and industry trends and providing direction to product and engineering teams.